What Does it Take to Be a Clinical Data Manager?

 - Clinical Data Management Manager (CDM Manager)

-In 2016, there was an estimated number of 37,200 jobs in the United States for Clinical Data Manager.
+There were about 37,200 jobs for Clinical Data Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 33.9% which is above the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Clinical Data Manager by 2026.
 There will be an estimated 4,400 positions for Clinical Data Manager per year.

 The states with the most job growth for Clinical Data Manager are Utah, Rhode Island, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Arkansas.
 These states have the worst job growth for this type of profession.